KINGDOM WORKERS :: FAQ

 Q: Do I need to apply for additional health insurance if traveling outside of the country?

-A: Kingdom Workers has you covered!
-All Kingdom Workers volunteers are covered under ACE USA/Europ Assistance.
+A: If you are serving on a short-term project, Kingdom Workers has you covered!
+All Kingdom Workers volunteers are covered underemergency travel insurance.
 This provides coverage in the case of medical, personal, travel, or security emergencies while serving on a Kingdom Workers mission trip.